tuvo1106/aws-primer/certified_solutions_architect.md

 #### _CloudFormation Introduction_

 - A templating language that defines AWS resources to be provisioned.
-- Used to automate the creation of resourcs via code.
+- Used to automate the creation of resources via code.

 ---